Green Action Fund 2017 winners announced

 Green Action Fund projects have taken place all over the world.
-Winning projects over the past few years have successfully gone on to raise awareness on a range of issues, including: sustainable fishing, energy-saving devices, recycling, green consumption, chemical run-off, sustainable transportation, and many more.
+Winning projects over the past few years have successfully gone on to raise awareness on a range of issues, including: sustainable fishing, recycling and sustainable transportation.
+From 2018, projects will focus on encouraging cultures of sharing and collaboration.

 Read about work undertaken in previous years (eng):

-You can also take a look at the Green Action Week Facebook page
+You can also take a look at the Green Action Week website and Facebook page

 “We thank the donors, SSNC, and Consumers International for giving us the opportunity once again, to work on this project.
 Last year’s campaign was hugely successful and rewarding.
 We are hopeful that more farmers will be sufficiently encouraged to switch to organic farming and more students will take to terrace gardening as a result.”

 Citizen Consumer and Civic Action Group (CAG), India